sdziallas/comp55/docs/labs/12-A-Hash2.md

 There are many files at the bottom of the project that we will not discuss for the time being.
 The only one we will need to pay attention to soon is the line
 ![src/test/java](lab12media/media/srctestjava.png),
-this will be the first lab where I will begin to provide you small test cases that you can use to ensure that what you are writing is following what we've specified.
+this will be the first lab where I will begin to provide you with small test cases that you can use to ensure that what you are writing is following what we've specified.
 You do not need to modify the tests or even open up the tests, as you will develop everything on src/main/java.
 Testing is super important,
-and unfortunately I don't do it enough, but we are going to discuss this more in the future.
+and unfortunately, I don't do it enough, but we will discuss this point in the future.
-For now simply know that there are some test files that we will be able to run inside of that folder that are specifically meant to ensure that you've done the first three steps correctly.
+For now, simply know that there are some test files that we will be able to run inside that folder.
+Those test files are specifically meant to ensure that you've done the first three steps correctly.

 If you notice,
-you'll see that eclipse is noting a small change, and your project will have a different project name, that includes your github handle.
+you'll see that eclipse is noting a small change, and your project will have a different project name, that includes your GitHub handle.
 *How can it be that there are changes already when you haven't done anything?*
 If you open the git staging view, you'll notice that .project has in fact been modified.
 This is because eclipse has renamed your project and that differs from what was on git.
-Normally we do not want to change the .project file (some folks even advise against including it in the git repo entirely), but we include it here to make it easier for you all to import your projects initally.
+Normally we do not want to change the .project file (some folks even advise against including it in the git repo entirely), but we include it here to make it easier for you all to import your projects initially.
 For now,
-what we will do is to tell git that we are going to assume that ```.project``` has not changed.
+we will tell git that we are going to assume that ```.project``` has not changed.
 Right-click on the file and select ***Assume Unchanged***.
 That will remove .project from the Unstaged changes and take away the ```>``` sign.
 *You may need **Assume Unchanged** for `.classpath` and the `org.eclipse.jdt.core.prefs` files as well.*